Japan's older population hits record high

 The share of those aged adults in the nation’s total population rose to a record 29.1%, the highest among 201 countries and regions across the world.

 Older men totaled 15.83 million, or 26% of the total male population.
-There were 20.57 million older women, or 32% of the female population.
+There were 20.57 million elderly women, or 32% of the female population.

 The ministry released the data ahead of Respect for the Aged Day on Monday, a national holiday.